Jayson-Manas/JonChretien_project_2/README.md

 ## 12 December

 - Adjusted the font to match the original webpage font.
-- added more indentation to the html document.
+- Added more indentation to the html document.

 ## 13 December

 - Adjusted the footer in all 3 responsive designs(mobile, tablet and desktop).
-- removed unneccesary classes and IDs.
+- Removed unneccesary classes and IDs.
-- adjusted the font weight for the greeting banner.
+- Adjusted the font weight for the greeting banner.

 ## Technology, Tool and Resources used: